OSHA Whistleblower Protection

 Legal Meaning of 'Unfavorable Personnel Actions'

-Not getting something to which you believe you're entitled (such as a raise or promotion) or being reprimanded for a legitimate reason soon after having reported a violation by your employer doesn't necessarily mean you are being retaliated against.
+Not getting something to which you believe you're entitled (such as a raise or promotion) or being reprimanded for a legitimate reason after reporting a violation doesn't necessarily mean you are being retaliated against.
 The key is the context.
 For instance, being reprimanded for performance issues that never were an issue before or lack documentation could be a red flag if you have recently filed an OSHA complaint.

 If you can show that retaliation was a contributing or motivating factor in any of the following actions, they may be considered acts of retaliation: